-Staff added the following recommended condition of approval to the staff report:
+Staff added the following recommended condition of approval to the staff report, which has been revised with additional evidence provided at the first hearing and subsequent written testimony and evidence:

-Loading activities shall be limited to non-business hours when the parking garage is not accessible to the public, and signs shall be posted on the exterior of the building adjacent to the loading bay indicating that loading activities are not permitted during business hours and requiring vehicles to back into the space.
+Loading activities shall be limited to 7:00am to 10:00am (non-business hours when the parking garage is not accessible to the public), and signs shall be posted on the exterior of the building adjacent to the loading bay indicating that loading activities are not permitted during business hours and requiring loading vehicles to back into the loading space.

 Neighborhood Review: A Notice of Proposal in Your Neighborhood was mailed on November 20, 2015.

-No written responses have been received from either the Neighborhood Association or notified property owners in response to the proposal.
+No written responses were received from either the Neighborhood Association or notified property owners in response to the proposal prior to publication of the original staff report.